-According to Bianca, her doctor rejected her worries about COVID-19 because she had been unable to take a test to confirm infection with SARS-CoV-2, the virus that causes this disease.
+According to Bianca, her doctor rejected her worries about COVID-19 because she had been unable to take a test to confirm she had contracted SARS-CoV-2, the virus that causes this disease.

-Because of the resistance she encountered from healthcare practitioners, Bianca told MNT that she is doing her own research into long COVID and self-medicating, which, she admits, can be dangerous.
+Because of the resistance she encountered from healthcare professionals, Bianca told MNT that she is doing her own research into long COVID and self-medicating, which, she admits, can be dangerous.

 “It was frustrating, and then my doctor is questioning if I even had [COVID-19].
 Walking her through to helping me with post-COVID symptoms seemed impossible, so I literally gave up and feel alone in trying to read everything I can to help myself.
 It’s dangerous because I have hypertension, and I have no idea how much [of] whatever I take is going to conflict with my meds or pressure.”